Morocco Tour

 Next, you’ll visit a furnatchi, where the water for the communal bathhouse ‘hammam’ is heated, and a 400-year-old furan, or communal oven and bakery.
 These traditional places are deeply woven into the fabric of daily life in Morocco.

-The rest of the day is yours to spend at leisure—wander the vibrant streets at your own pace, soaking in the atmosphere.
+Afterwards, the rest of the day is yours to spend at leisure—wander the vibrant streets at your own pace, soaking in the atmosphere.
 Overnight at the hotel.

 Day 10

 After breakfast, transfer to the heart of the desert.
 The trip takes you through the middle Atlas Mountains, a cedar forest, and many Amazigh cities and villages.
 Continue through Azrou to Midelt, a handy break between Fes and the desert, where you stop for lunch (your own expense).
-After, continue along through the dramatic Ziz Gorge, passing the ancient holy city of Rissani, where you will find the ruins of Sijilmasa, at once capital and merchant stopping locale for the ancient caravan routes of the 8th century.
+Afterwards, continue along through the dramatic Ziz Gorge, passing the ancient holy city of Rissani, where you will find the ruins of Sijilmasa, at once capital and merchant stopping locale for the ancient caravan routes of the 8th century.
 Here you will see thousands of palm trees, before getting to Erfoud.
-Dinner and overnight at the hotel.
+Later, enjoy dinner and overnight at the hotel.

 Day 11

-At 9:00am, you will leave by 4×4 vehicle to allow smooth driving in the sand, and visit the villages nearby for a closer contact with the Berber culture, before arriving in Rissani for a visit to a camel milk cooperative, and one of the best traditional markets in the Sahara.
+At 9:00am, you will leave straightaway by a 4×4 vehicle to allow smooth driving in the sand, and visit the villages nearby for a closer contact with the Berber culture, before arriving in Rissani for a visit to a camel milk cooperative, and one of the best traditional markets in the Sahara.
 One market sells only donkeys and the other markets for sheep, goats and cows.
 Stop at el Khamlia village for an included lunch.
 Continue to the African village or “Gnawa village” for a short introduction to the music.
 In the evening, drive to the large dune in Merzouga to enjoy the sunset.
 A camel ride will take you to your desert camp for dinner, and overnight in a Berber tent.

 Day 12